UK Drone Operating Categories

 Key rules:

-- Never fly over assemblies or groups of people.
+- Never fly over assemblies or groups of people and keep flights brief when over uninvolved people.

 - Respect privacy and follow the Drone and Model Aircraft Code at all times.

-- Qualification requirements: Operator ID, Flyer ID, and A2 Certificate of Competency (A2 CofC).
+- Qualification requirements: Operator ID, Flyer ID, and an A2 Certificate of Competency (A2 CofC).

 Key rules:

-- You can fly in residential, commercial, recreational, or industrial areas.
+- You can operate in residential, commercial, recreational, or industrial areas when you respect the 50 m separation.

 - Never intentionally fly closer than 50 m horizontally to uninvolved people and never fly over them.